Vincent Asaro: Lufthansa heist accusations

 On January 23, 2014, Asaro was arrested by the FBI and indicted on federal racketeering charges stemming from the 1978 Lufthansa heist.
 The charges also included the theft of $1.25 million of gold salts, involvement in the pornography industry, and for the ordering of the murder of a cousin who testified in court.
 Arrested along with Asaro were his son Jerome, acting boss Thomas DiFiore, acting capo Giacomo Bonventre, and soldier John Ragano.

-Controversially, author Daniel Simone, Henry Hill's co-writer of their book, The Lufthansa Heist, published on August 1, 2015 by Lyons Press, claims that Henry Hill asserted to him that "Asaro had no involvement in the famous robbery."
-In fact, Asaro does not appear nor is mentioned in Simone's book.
+Controversially, author Daniel Simone, Henry Hill's co-writer of their book, The Lufthansa Heist, published on August 1, 2015 by Lyons Press, claims that Hill asserted to him that "Asaro had no involvement in the famous robbery."
+In fact, Asaro does not appear nor is he mentioned in Simone's book.
 Furthermore, in the Author's Notes and Sources page of The Lufthansa Heist, Simone lists numerous law enforcement agents who collaborated with him in the development of the book and, he attests, none of these subjects ever mentioned Asaro in connection with the Lufthansa robbery.
 More strangely, those investigators had not known about a Gaspar Valenti, the informant who testified against Asaro, his cousin.

 In November 2015, Asaro was found not guilty of all charges related to the Lufthansa heist.
+Upon leaving the courthouse after his acquittal he was infamously heard joking to his lawyer "Don't let them see the body in the trunk".

 Paul Katz murder suspect

 Asaro was also a suspect in the 1969 death of Paul Katz.
 Katz owned a warehouse that Asaro and James Burke used to store stolen goods.
 When law enforcement raided the warehouse, Asaro and Burke immediately suspected Katz of being a government informant.
 The two men allegedly killed Katz with a dog chain and buried his remains under a vacant house.
 When the NYPD reopened the Katz case, Asaro and Burke allegedly moved the remains to the house of Burke's daughter and reburied them there.
 In 2013, a police search uncovered the remains.

-Asaro was also arrested and tried for the murder of Paul Katz, but was acquitted of all charges on November 12, 2015.
+Asaro was arrested and tried for the murder of Paul Katz, but was acquitted of all charges on November 12, 2015.